BillFukngMurray/odin-recipes/README.md

 # odin-recipes
-Forst Project with "The Odin Project"
+First Project with "The Odin Project"